-- Video production to capture their attention
+- Using video production to capture their attention.

-- Social influencers to amplify the message
+- Using social influencers to amplify the message.

-- Marketing automation for scalable, continued engagement
+- Adopting marketing automation for scalable, continued engagement.

-Use all the tactics listed in the infographic below, preferably created for demographic groups (personas or general target markets)
+Use all the tactics listed in the infographic below, preferably created for demographic groups (personas or general target markets):

 Influencer marketing isn’t effective because of the the size of an audience.
 It’s effective because influencer marketing by its nature fosters more trust and credibility than traditional advertising.
 In fact, 76% of individuals surveyed say that they’re more likely to trust content shared by “normal” people than content shared by brands.

 This is good for targeting women to retain them.
 We’re not just talking Mommy Bloggers here.
 Women dominate the influencer marketing space and account for over 80% of ad posts.
 In most cases, female influencers tend to attract an audience of other women, which makes them ideal channels for brands to use in marketing to a female demographic.